 This isn’t exactly a snack you’d eat on its own, but if you’re feeling ambitious enough to bake one yourself, you need it.
 The product is an all-natural vegan egg replacement made from just chia seeds and garbanzo beans.
 I’ve used it to make cookies before, and it works so well it’s hard to believe.
 Neat indeed!

 Be careful with these: They are so salty-sweet and tasty, you could kill a whole bag in one sitting.
 Though that actually wouldn’t be the worst thing.
 The combo of crunchy roasted favas and green peas has seven grams of plant-based protein and three grams of fiber per serving.

 More crunchy goodness!
-These healthy bites are surprisingly complete in their nutrition, made with crispy quinoa, toasted coconut, ground turmeric, and 200 milligrams of cocoa flavanols.
+These healthy bites are surprisingly complete in their nutrition, made with crispy quinoa, toasted coconut, ground turmeric, and 50 milligrams of cocoa flavanols per serving.

 Like a chip but way better for you and the planet, these dill pickle–flavored vegan crisps are made from sauerkraut, so they boast a billion CFUs of probiotic cultures per serving.
 They don’t exactly make your breath smell good, but… worth it.

 These are more of a meal product than a snack, but I’m so obsessed I had to include.
 Made from edamame beans, these tasty noodles (which cook in less than three minutes!) contain a whopping 25 grams of protein per serving.
 Next time someone annoyingly asks how vegans get their protein, just point them to this stuff.